gpalomar12/Data-Projects-Portfolio/CMS_Gaps_Dashboard/README.md

 #### Purpose:
-This chart breaks down CMS Performance Levels (1-5) across each pracie to illustrate variation in clinical performance within the network.
+This chart breaks down CMS Performance Levels (1-5) across each practice to illustrate variation in clinical performance within the network.

 <img width="740" height="375" alt="Distribution_By_Performance_Level" src="https://github.com/user-attachments/assets/269a4e90-4060-4da8-be1e-4d94ffd76a29" />

 **Insight:**
 It provides an at-a-glance understanding of:
 - Which practices consistently perform at higher levels